jangroth/aws-certification-notes/devops-engineer-professional.md

 		* Returns outcome of operation back to *CloudFormation*, typically includes custom data as well

 TODO: Follow AWS example or reading the latest AMI id

+#### Drift detection
+* Can detect drift on an entire stack or on a particular resource
+	* Not supported by all resources types
+* CloudFormation
+	* Compares the current stack configuration to the one specified in the template that was used to create or update the stack
+	* Reports on any differences, providing you with detailed information on each one.

+#### Stacks Nesting
+* *Resources* in a stack can be references by other stacks
+* How to nest
+	* Declare resources as `AWS::CloudFormation::Stack`
+	* Point `TemplateURL` to S3 URL of nested stack
+	* Use `Parameters` to provide the nested stack with input values (defaults will be used otherwise)
+	* Output values of nested stack are returned to parent (root) stack
+		* `!GetAtt nestedStack.Outputs.db_name`
+* Benefits
+	* Allows infrastructure to be split over many templates
+	* Allows infrastructure reuse
+	* Allows to workaround limitations like max resources or max template size
+	* Considered best practice by AWS

 <a name="4_2_5"></a>
 ### [↖](#top)[↑](#4_2_4)[↓](#4_3) Limits